Attacler/microsoft-gaph-login-example/README.md

-# outlook-login-example
+# microsoft-gaph-login-example
-Outlook login example with express and oauth2,
-This example uses Microsoft gaph.
+Microsoft gaph login example with express and oauth2, This example uses Microsoft gaph.

 # Setup